Slow entropy for abelian actions: Transversal Hausdorff Dimensions

 \section{Transversal Hausdorff Dimensions}

-In this section, we consider $\mathbb{R}^k$ action $\alpha$ on $M$ by $C^{1+r}$ diffeomorphisms.
+In this section, we consider an $\mathbb{R}^k$ action $\alpha$ on $M$ by $C^{1+r}$ diffeomorphisms.
 Our goal is to prove Theorem \ref{THD}.
-It is worth to mention that, in \cite{ah}, a similar but stronger result is also obtained.
+It is worth mentioning that a similar but stronger result was also obtained in \cite{BRW23}.